SDMA case study: Reese

 Additional diagnostics that should have been considered to investigate further but were not performed:

-- Blood pressure since hypertension is a common confounding factor with kidney disease.
+- Blood pressure, since hypertension is a common confounding factor with kidney disease, and measurement of a urine protein:creatinine ratio or UPC

-- Clavamox 62.5 mg by mouth twice daily for one month for possible pyelonephritis.
+- Amoxicillin/clavulanic acid 62.5 mg by mouth twice daily for 1 month for possible pyelonephritis

-- Ideally in 2 weeks to determine response to treatment.
+- Ideally, recheck is scheduled in 2 weeks to determine response to treatment.

-- However, recheck was done in 1 month to see if infection cleared and if any improvement in kidney function.
+- However, recheck was done in 1 month to see if infection cleared and if kidney function improved.

-- Follow-up diagnostics revealed that the SDMA concentration had declined from 19 µg/dL to 15µg/dL, there were no WBCs or bacteria on the urine sediment, and the culture was negative.
+- Follow-up diagnostics revealed that the SDMA concentration had decreased from 19 μg/dL to 15 μg/dL, there were no white blood cells or bacteria on the urine sediment, and the culture was negative.

 - Suspect pyelonephritis based on improvement in kidney function after treatment of UTI.

-- Recheck urine culture monthly for 3 negative consecutive months.
+- Recheck urine culture monthly for 3 consecutive months upon a negative result.

 - Then recheck minimum database and urine culture every 3 months.